Tell Congress you care about circus animals with a letter today!

 Ringling Bros.
 Barnum & Bailey’s circus has gone out of business.
 Municipalities all over the US are banning or restricting the use of wild animals in circuses.
 Times are indeed changing.
 The general public is realizing the inherent cruelty of caging and transporting circus animals most of their lives, simply for entertainment.

-On March 28, 2017, Representative Ryan Costello (R-PA) and Representative Raúl Grijalva (D-AZ) reintroduced H.R.
-1759, The Traveling Exotic Animal and Public Safety Protection Act (TEAPSPA), to amend the Animal Welfare Act.
+This month, Representative Raúl Grijalva (D-AZ) and Representative David Schweikert (R-AZ) will reintroduce the Traveling Exotic Animal and Public Safety Protection Act (TEAPSPA).
+It would amend the Animal Welfare Act to prohibit the use of exotic and wild animals in traveling performances.
 This bill restricts the use of exotic and wild animals in traveling circuses and traveling performances.

 But the bill and the animals need your support!